-A scientific analysis of monocultures, humus depletion and the systemic consequences for our Earth
+A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 "We are exploiting the Earth."

-But as a natural scientist in my thinking – and a practitioner in the garden – this sentence is not enough for me.
+But as a natural scientist in thought – and a practitioner in the garden – this phrase isn't enough for me.

 What exactly happens in the soil?

-And why are scientists worldwide talking about a loss of soil diversity?
+And why are scientists worldwide speaking of a loss of soil biodiversity?

 I didn't want to believe it.